Start a Business in Dubai

 1) Decide on an activity

-In business, positioning is everything.
-Depending on the type of product you’re selling, you can choose to either set up your business in one of the many free trade zones or the mainland.
-Setting up your business in a free zone comes with a few perks.
+In company formation or setting up your own business structure, positioning is everything.
+Depending on the type of product you’re selling, you can choose to either set up your business in one of the many free trade zones or on the mainland.
+Setting up your business in a free zone (a strategic location) for foreign investors comes with a few benefits.
+Note that there isn’t only one free zone; there are many free zones for your selection.

-Deciding on a name for your business should be easy.
+Company name decision-making for overseas entrepreneurs should be easy.
 You only need to adhere to the UAE’s strict naming conventions.
-In Dubai, there are a few guidelines that investors ought to follow when choosing a company name.
-Any company name you choose ought to be relevant to the activity of your company and should not have any international organization’s name.
-It is prudent to always do a name search and ensure no other company has the same name.
+There are a few guidelines that investors ought to follow when choosing a company name.
+Any trade name you choose ought to be relevant to the activity of your company and should not have any international organization’s name.
+It is prudent to always do a name search and ensure no other company has the same name in order to swiftly secure a commercial licence.

-Like in any other country, operating a business is not possible unless you have the correct documents.
+Like in any other country with a high level of economic development, operating an a business in Dubai is not possible unless you have the correct document, including a trade license.
 In other free zones, having a business plan is a must as well.
+Here’s when the inputs from a real estate regulatory agency, relevant government authorities, company formation specialists, and company formation experts are relevant in securing business licenses.

 5) Open a bank account

-For you to get a corporate bank account, you must be a holder of a business license.
-It helps to prove that your business is legal in Dubai, and you are also fully authorized to carry out that business.
-Therefore, you can open a bank account with a bank of your choice with a business license.
+For you to get a corporate bank account, you must be a holder of a company license.
+It helps to prove that your company is legal in the Emirates and you are also fully authorized to carry out any business activity.
+Then, you can open a bank account with many banks, including Barclays, HSBC, and Citibank, with a company license.
 See Banks in Dubai.

-Required documents to start a business in Dubai
+Required documents to start selling products in Dubai

 Companies operating in free zones are subject to the rules of the free zones in which they operate.
-As such, the documentation required will vary depending on which free zone you apply to.
-The following items may be required if you’d like to start a business:
+As such, the documentation (such as a commercial license) required will vary depending on the free zones you apply to.
+The following items may be required for foreign entrepreneurs looking to make money:

 - A duly filled application form

-- A replica of your existing business license/registration certificate (if you are an existing company, applicable for local companies only)
+- A replica of your existing trading license/registration certificate (if you are an existing company, applicable for local companies only)

-- Colored passport copies of the company’s shareholder(s) and the new company’s chosen Manager/Director
+- Coloured passport copies of the company’s shareholder(s) and the new company’s chosen Manager/Director

 - Specimen signatures of the company’s shareholder(s) and the new company’s designated Manager/Director